timboudreau/audio_unit_rust_demo/README.md

-   instances of a trait `SampleProcessor<const CHANNELS: u8>`, and an implementation that chains them that is, say, `struct BiSampleProcessor<const CHANNELS: u8, A: SampleProcessor<CHANNELS>, B: SampleProcessor<CHANNELS>> {...}`, then it is **impossible** to accidentally create a chain with elements expecting a different number of samples.
+   instances of a trait `SampleProcessor<const CHANNELS: u8>`, and an implementation that chains them that is, say, `struct BiSampleProcessor<const CHANNELS: u8, A: SampleProcessor<CHANNELS>, B: SampleProcessor<CHANNELS>> {...}`, then it is **impossible** to accidentally create a chain with elements expecting a different number of channels.
 Moreover, since Rust monomorphizes generics, generating a version of the code for each constant value the compiler sees, that shifts the switching costs of *all decisions about which code path to take **to compile time***.
 Zero cost abstractions FTW.
+They are also useful for passing the band being processed in multiband effects, which channel is being processed, and even buffer sizes correlated to sample rates for delay and lookahead buffers.
+All of this trades small amount of code-complexity (a const generic is still an argument, just one passed at compile time) for reduced runtime branching, which is usually a worthwhile trade.
  * Learn to live with ferocious generics signatures.
 Yes, you could write a DSP chain as a chain of `Box<dyn MyAudioProcessor + 'static>` where that's a trait.
 But that adds a vtable lookup to every invocation, and erases type information you could use to make all sorts of easy-to-have bugs at runtime